shubsmastan/grocery-store-app/README.md

 ## How It Was Made

-- I intitialised the app with create-react-app.
+- I learnt how to use the hooks in react to update the shopping basket.
-- I learnt how to use the useState hooks to update the shopping basket.
+- I learnt how to use routes to create a seemless path through the app.
 - I used Git to take regular snapshots and maintain a good workflow.

 ## Author